mgnieman/tic-tac-toe/README.md

 Thu, 9/28

-Step 1: display a message stating who won, if applicable, or stating that there was a draw.
+Step 1: display a message stating who won, if applicable, or stating that there was a draw.x

 Added logic to prevent placing an 'X' or 'O' where one already exists.

 Created all the authentication stuff - sign up, sign in, change password, sign out.

+Fri, 9/29

+Added a "Play again?" button.
+Unfortunately, it displays at all times.
+If I have time, that's one of the first things I'll fix.
+I did make a fix while implementing the button however.
+Previously, when the game ended it would restart automatically.
+Now the X's & O's remain displayed until the "Play again?" button is selected.
+Huge improvement.